This is a quick announcement - I have compiled my Intermittent Fasting Manual into…

 But I always find a way, regardless.

-But the challenge with Intermittent Fasting here is that:
+But the challenge with my fasting schedule here is that:

 - I’m up 2-6 hours earlier than usual (!)

 - The plane food is complete shite

 Now, seeing as I harp on about meal prepping so much on here, I think you know what the solution to number two is, right?

 Take your own high-protein, low salt, low-processed-shit food (far better for your health and inflammation.)

 In terms of the meal timings, I usually find that shifting the meals 1-3 hours forward works fine.
 I will often have a third coffee on days where I’m up stupidly early, and move my first snack to 8:30am, instead of 11:30.
 And then meal 1 at 10:30am instead of 1:30pm.

 This works very well – and I’ll still have plenty of calories left for the early evening.

 So what might this look like?
 Here’s an example: